fspoettel/arkhamdb-docker/README.md

 make import-cards
 ```

-You can now access the application at `http://localhost:8000`.
+✨ You can now access the application at `http://localhost:8000`.

 ## Updating cards & images while running

-The folders `arkhamdb-json-data` and `images` are mounted into the docker container.
-Thus, changes to images will be visible immediately in the running application.
+The folders `<repo>/arkhamdb-json-data` and `<repo>/images` are mounted into the running docker container.
+Thus, changes to images will be visible immediately in the running application (after a browser refresh).
-In order to see card changes, run `make import-cards` again.
+In order to see changes to the card data, run `make import-cards` again and then refresh the browser.

 ## Accessing the internal database